chet-dev/DShops-Project/README.md

 The **DShops-Project** contains two main subfolders, **DShops** and **dshopsvue**.

 **DShops** is a truffle project which contains the DShops.sol Solidity smart contract.
 You can run truffle test, migrate and compile within this folder.

+Note: You can also see the [verified smart contract](#DShops-on-Rinkeby-Test-Network) on Etherscan

 **dshopsvue** is a Vue JS project which contains all the frontend codes that interacts with the smart contract using web3.js and a Dapp browser such as MetaMask.
 You can start a development webserver and run this web app from this folder.